 How to do a summer music festival at home

-Music might be the mainstay of a summer festival, but getting the food right is also very important for creating that all-important festival spirit.
+Music might be the mainstay of a summer festival, but getting the food right is also very important for instilling that all-important festival vibe.
 Whether you want to recreate the dirty burger experience or would prefer to go for something a bit posher, the choice is yours.
 For burgers, put a bit of effort in and make your own.
 This recipe is about as basic as you can get, and once you’ve fired up the barbecue and got them cooked, you won’t be sorry you made an extra bit of effort.
-Try these sriracha and lime chicken skewers or these halloumi kebabs if you want something a little fancier.
-Serve the food on either our eco-friendly Palm Leaf plates or our Happy Doodle plates.
-Either will be perfectly matched with our pastel mix wooden party cutlery.
+Set up a burger bar for the festival-goers to customise their grub – think fried onions, cheese slices, pickles, jalapenos and a decent selection of condiments (burger sauce is essential!)
+Try these sriracha and lime chicken skewers or these halloumi kebabs, if you want something a little fancier.

 Top tip: Summer 2021 will be a season of celebrations, so why not brighten up your party tableware and go for pieces you can reuse again and again?
 These colourful Choose Happy plates will look great at your festival party, while these Candy Stripe platters are perfect for serving up kebabs and salads for people to help themselves from.